dzfrias/website/src/blog/eml.md

 I also have seen a lot of comparison between NAND and EML online.
 I don't think this is totally accurate: EML as a construction already involves evaluating the complex exponential and the complex logarithm.
-NAND can be expressed a simple truth table.
+NAND can be expressed as a simple truth table.

 This opinion is more philosophical than mathematical, but I still don't think